Modeling of point charges with distributions, regularizations, and generalized functions: Emergence of the Li e nard-Wiechert potential from the d'Alembertian of

 Since $H \approx \theta$ we have $H' \approx \de_0$ and $H'' \approx \de_0'$.
 The structure of the regularizations of $\Psi_\al$ is of the form

 with smooth factors $f_1$ and $f_2$, which are independent of the regularization parameter $\eps$.
 Therefore, we obtain (again employing continuity of the pullback)

-The support of both $\xip \de_0$ and $\xip\de_0'$ is contained in $S := \{ X \in \R^4 \mid \widetilde{\xi}(X) = 0 \}$ (see \cite[Theorem 6.1.5 and the discussion of multiple layers]{Hoermander:V1}).
-However, $S = \emptyset$ by \eqref{xitipo}, therefore $\xip \de_0 = 0$ and $\xip \de_0' = 0$ in $\D'(\R^4)$.
+The support of both $\xip \de_0$ and $\xip\de_0'$ is contained in $S := \{ X \in \R^4\setminus Z(\R) \mid \widetilde{\xi}(X) = 0 \}$ (see \cite[Theorem 6.1.5 and the discussion of multiple layers]{Hoermander:V1}).
+However, $S = \emptyset$ by \eqref{xitipo}, therefore $\xip \de_0 = 0$ and $\xip \de_0' = 0$ in $\D'(\R^4 \setminus Z(\R))$.

-\begin{remark} A main argument in \cite[Sections 4 and 5]{GEW} (where $\Psi_\al$ is denoted as $\Phi^K$) is making use of the fact that $\Psi_\al \neq 0$ as a generalized function, although $\Psi_\al \approx 0$ in the distributional sense.
+\begin{remark} (i) A main argument in \cite[Sections 4 and 5]{GEW} (where $\Psi_\al$ is denoted as $\Phi^K$) is making use of the fact that $\Psi_\al \neq 0$ as a generalized function, although $\Psi_\al \approx 0$ in the distributional sense.
 The emphasis is then on physical arguments relating a renormalized variant of $\Psi_\al$ to weak interaction in the simplified Fermi theory.
-The renormalization is attempted by multiplication with $\la^2/\xi^2$, where $\la$ has to be an infinite generalized constant (by smoothness of $\xi > 0$, we still have $\Psi_\al/\xi^2 \approx 0$). \end{remark}
+The renormalization is attempted by multiplication with $\la^2/\xi^2$, where $\la$ has to be an infinite generalized constant (by smoothness of $\xi > 0$ off the world line of the charged particle, we still have $\Psi_\al/\xi^2 \approx 0$).

+(ii) The reasoning for and conclusion of $\Psi_\al \approx 0$ on $\R^4 \setminus Z(\R)$ only is certainly not satisfying, because it stems essentially from avoiding the expected support $Z(\R)$ of a hypothetical distributional interpretation of $\xip \de_0$ and $\widetilde{\xi} \cdot (\xip\de_0')$ globally on $\R^4$.
+While the factors $K_\al$ and $\kappa$ in $\Psi_\al$ are obstacles to extending $\Psi_\al$ to all of $\R^4$ due to factors $1/\widetilde{\xi}$, the Lipschitz continuity of $\widetilde{\xi}$ (according to the observation in Remark \ref{XiTauRem}(ii)) might tempt one into relating $\xip \de_0$ to a density on the submanifold $Z(\R)$ (similarly as in \cite[Theorem 6.1.5]{Hoermander:V1}.).
+However, we will not pursue such attempt here, since it might be physically reasonable to have all potentials defined off the world line of the charged particle (see, e.g., \cite[(8.3.1)]{Thirring:01}).